 Tord Boontje: Biography

-In 1968 Tord was born in the Netherlands.
-His education at the Eindhoven Design Academy, class of 1991, and the Royal College of Art London, graduate of 1994, set the foundation for Studio Tord Boontje.
+Tord Boontje is originally from the Netherlands and his education at the Eindhoven Design Academy and the Royal College of Art in London set the foundations for Studio Tord Boontje.

 Work in Public Collections

 MoMA, New York

 British Council, London

 Vitra Design Museum, Weil am Rhein